bazelbuild/bazel/site/docs/generate-workspace.md

 4. Ensure `generate_workspace.bzl` lists the correct version of each dependency.

-    If several different versions of an artifact are requested (by different libraries that depend on it), then `generate_workspace` chooses a version and annotates the `maven_jar` with the other versions requested.
+    If several different versions of an artifact are requested (for example, by different libraries that depend on it), then `generate_workspace` chooses a version and annotates the `maven_jar` with the other versions requested.